lishu0/Shu0_word_reordering/README.md

-lish0_word_reordering
+lishu0_word_reordering
 =====================

-There are some scripts to pre-reorder the word
+There are two scripts to pre-reorder the word